"

 The pentatonic scale is like major with missing fourth and seventh degrees:

-Example: Camera Obscura, “This Is Love (Feels Alright),” from Desire Lines (2013): The melody uses the pentatonic scale.
+Example: Camera Obscura, “This Is Love (Feels Alright),” (Link opens in new window) from Desire Lines (2013): The melody uses the pentatonic scale.
 The melodic movement is free and easy.

-Example: Claude Debussy, “La cathédrale engloutie,” No. 10 from Preludes, Book 1 (1910), mm.
+Example: Claude Debussy, “La cathédrale engloutie,” (Link opens in new window) No. 10 from Preludes, Book 1 (1910), mm.
 16–24.
 The pentatonic scale conveys a sense of openness.

 Acoustic scale